s0rl0v/weather-infra/README.md

 # Overview

-This repo consists of Terraform code that deploys an EKS cluster into a VPC.
+This repo consists of Terraform code that provisions the following resources to AWS:
+* EKS cluster with managed nodes;
+* ECR repo for the demo application;
+* IRSA modules to enable eks workloads to access AWS resources.

+Further configuration and boostrapping could be done [with ArgoCD](/https://github.com/s0rl0v/weather-k8s-deployments).

 # Installation